AdobeDocs/experience-manager-64.it-IT/help/assets/config-dms7.md

 All’interno di AEM Assets puoi aggiungere tipi MIME personalizzati per i formati non supportati.
 To ensure that any new node you add in CRXDE Lite is not deleted by AEM, you must ensure that you move the MIME type before **[!UICONTROL image_]** and its enabled value is set to **[!UICONTROL false]**.

-**Per aggiungere tipi MIME personalizzati per i formati** non supportati:
+**Aggiunta di tipi MIME personalizzati per i formati non supportati**

 1. Da AEM, fare clic su **[!UICONTROL Strumenti > Operazioni > Console]** Web.